Urge — Growth Round

 Round Structure

-F&F investors get the right to maintain ownership when we raise again.
-Your early belief benefits you at scale.
+Investors in this round get the right to maintain ownership when we scale.
+Your early conviction grows with us.

 Quarterly transparency